Radio Personality & Programming Assistant

 Since then, E.J. has worked for V103 WVEE Atlanta.
 He set a record at night at 103 Jamz WOWI in Norfolk, Virginia with a 22 share 12 plus.
 He was at that station for 9 years.

-Currently E.J. serves as afternoon drive host at 96.5 WQHH in Lansing, Michigan and assists with daily programming and developing talent.
+Currently E.J. serves as afternoon drive host at 96.5 WQHH in Lansing, Lansing and assists with daily programming and developing talent.
 E.J. is also super-active in the community, and implemented Faith Based Sharing, which is a food donation program for a local food bank with Reverend Nathan Dixon, pastor of Trinity AME.
 The program set a record for the most food collected during a drive 2 years in a row.
 He also sponsors a Thanksgiving dinner for the youth at Ingham County Family Center, which is a high school for troubled teens committed to bettering their lives.